laravel/spark-next-docs/src/spark-stripe/upgrade.md

 php artisan vendor:publish --tag=spark-migrations
 ```

-### Receipt Naming Changed To Invoice
+### Receipts Renamed To Invoices

-Code and text throughout Spark Stripe has been renamed from receipt to invoice.
-This is to bring Spark Stripe closer to Stripe's own terminology for this.
-You should make the following changes:
+Code and text throughout Spark Stripe has been updated to refer to "receipts" as "invoices".
+This is to bring Spark Stripe closer to Stripe's own terminology for this concept.
+To accomodate this, you should make the following changes to your application:

-First, we'll need to rename the feature flag in your `spark.php` config:
+First, rename the corresponding feature flag in your `spark.php` config:

 ```php
 // From...